b9org/b9/docs/Disassembler.md

 00 00 00 02 00 00 00 00  02 00 00 00 01 00 00 00  04 00 00 00 63 6f 64 65
 ```

-... it would create a c++ in memory Module, and populate it with the following information:
+... it would create a c++ in memory Module, and output the following:

 ```
 (function "func" 2 2